 Ollantaytambo to Cusco - 40 miles

-We’ll continue back through the Sacred Valley of the Incas on a short ride to the historic capital of the Incan empire, Cusco.
+We'll continue back through the Sacred Valley of the Incas on a short ride to the historic capital of the Incan empire, Cusco.
 This lively town is very motorcycle friendly.
 Much to do and see.
-We’ll visit the famous Norton Rat’s Tavern, a must-stop-in for motorcyclists, where a steady stream of world travelers and locals hang out.
+We'll visit the famous Norton Rat's Tavern, a must-stop-in for motorcyclists, where a steady stream of world travelers and locals hang out.
 Best burgers in town!
+Walk the streets, take in the central plaza, admire the city from a hilltop, a short walk away.
+Fall in love with this city.
 Stay in Cuzco.
 (B)

 Free Day in Cusco

-We’ll explore Cusco with its up and down streets, beautiful stonework, and discover the juxtaposition of Incan architecture, both ancient and modern: the fabled “wall of many angles”, colonial red roofs, whitewashed walls and blue doors and windows.
+We'll explore Cusco with its up and down streets, beautiful stonework, and discover the juxtaposition of Incan architecture, both ancient and modern: the fabled "wall of many angles", colonial red roofs, whitewashed walls and blue doors and windows.
 Take the time to see and explore the many ruins, churches and museums or ride the surrounding area through the Andes mountains past ancient Incan ceremonial sites.
-Or…another day ride, maybe some more dirt!
+Many riders like to hire a local guide for the day to take them in and around Cuzco, visiting various archeological sites.
 Stay in Cuzco.
 (B)

 Cusco to Puno - 240 miles

-We’ll ride all day through the Andes, ending at the shores of Lake Titicaca, the world’s highest navigable lake.
+We'll ride all day through the Andes, ending at the shores of Lake Titicaca, the world's highest navigable lake.
 Puno rests at the edge of the lake and is surrounded by over 40 floating islands.
-We can take a boat tour of the mystical Reed Islands, and visit a family that lives there.
+You can take an optional boat tour of the mystical Reed Islands, and visit the families that live, floating on the lake.
 Stay in Puno.
 (B)

 Puno to Moquegua - 275 miles

-Ride on winding roads along the shores of Lake Titicaca, the world’s highest navigable body of water.
-We’ll climb to 15,600 feet, and descend into the Atacama Desert to the welcoming oasis town of Moquegua.
+Ride on winding roads along the shores of Lake Titicaca, before descending thousands of feet to the Atacama Desert.
+Get that tingle again when you realize you are riding roads made for motorcycling.
 Just another epic paved ride to never forget....Stay in Moquegua.
 (B)

 Reduction of Financial Liability to the motorcycle: